pluggdapps/tayra/docs/develop.rst

     <div> ${l}

 where, ``-evalpy`` and ``-py`` refers to plugin name.
-For instance ``-evalpy`` will refer to a plugin whose class name is ``TayraExpressionEvalPy``, note the `TayraExpression` prefix in the class name.
-Similarly ``-py`` will refer to plugin whose class name is ``TayraExpressionPy``.
+For instance ``-evalpy`` will refer to a plugin whose class name is ``ExpressionEvalPy``, note the `TayraExpression` prefix in the class name.
+Similarly ``-py`` will refer to plugin whose class name is ``ExpressionPy``.
 The difference between `-eval` and `-py` is that in the former case expression is only evaluated in the global and local scope and in the later case expression is both evaluated and substituted.